 Matthew joined us the day the Café opened in June 2017.
 Back then we had half the number of tables, a quarter of the organisation and none of the experience we have now!
 He’s been instrumental in making sure the customers at the Café always have a great experience when they come in for tea, coffee or food, and is now an expert at setting fires in wood-burning stoves.

-Just down the road from the Café is the Scottish Clay Shooting Centre, which Ron has managed since 2000.
-He’s the best clay shooting instructor you’ll find, and looks after the team down at the ground from all the extra instructors, to Emma the always-smiling receptionist.
+Just down the road from the Café is the Scottish Clay Shooting Centre, which Andy heads up with manager Rosalind.
+Along with Simon, he is spending a lot of time at the moment improving the traps and the ground, with new layouts and even some willow planting.
 The clay ground is open every Saturday, and by appointment during the week.

 Porridge loves food.
 Despite rigorous training, she’s not that fussed about all the Café food being locally sourced and made on site.
 In fact, what she’d really love is to be lowered into the food bin and left to her own devices for several hours.
 She’s a keen mouse hunter, and loves to chase pigeons, although she does feel that their gift of flight is particularly unfair.
 Still, it won’t stop her trying.